lazka/stm32-hactar/docs/toolchain/tc.rst

 The `st-link-gdb-server` directory includes the modified gdb server taken from the Atollic toolchain.
 It includes a driver for the ST-LINK.

+ * ST-LINK_gdbserver.exe is taken from Atollic 2.2
+ * STLinkUSBDriver.dll from an older version (newer ones need a WinVista or an extra driver that is also shipped with Attolic)

 The ST-LINK device uses an uncommon way for talking with the PC.
 It's implemented by directly writing to the mounted pseudo filesystem.
 Since this